If you want a more sustainable landscape, start here to learn about:

 View photos from the California Water Efficiency Partnership.

-Find tips for watering, caring for and maintaining your lawn, gardens and trees, in particular during a drought or high temperatures.
+Find tips for watering, caring for and maintaining your lawn, gardens, trees and pool, in particular during a drought or high temperatures.

 Lawn care tips